Absolute536/Number-Base-Conversion-in-C/README.md

 - Hexadecimal

 > [!WARNING]
-> The input validation is flawed, input that are more than a single character or is negative number may result in unexpected behaviour.
+> The validation for the operation input is flawed.
+Input that are more than a single character or is negative number may result in unexpected behaviour.
-> It is probably due to the nature of scanf() and also some edge cases are not taken into account of\
+> It is probably due to the nature of scanf() and also some edge cases are not taken into account of

-> Will update later....
+> [!NOTICE]
+> The operation input validation has been fixed (12/05/2024)